-Risotto is one of our favorite dishes and there are MANY variations to prepare it using Fresh Harvest olive oil.
-Risotto is basically an Italian dish of Arborio rice cooked in stock with other ingredients such as vegetables and/or meat.
+Risotto is one of our favorite dishes and there are MANY variations to prepare it using our olive oils.
+Risotto is a Northern Italian dish of Arborio rice cooked in stock with other ingredients such as vegetables or meat.

 - 6 cups low-sodium chicken broth